lukemurraynz/lukemurraynz.github.io/blog/2023-09-06-Empowering-Resilience-with-Azure-backup-services.md

 Once added, the Virtual Machine will now get backed up according to the specified policy.

-> Its worth noting that you can backup a Virtual Machine if it is deallocated, but it will Crash-consistent _(Only the data that already exists on the disk at the time of backup is captured and backed up, and it triggers a disk check during recovery)_ compared to Application consistent, which is more application and OS aware, so can prepare to the OS and applications for the backups to make sure that everything is written successfully to the disk ahead of the backup.
+> You can back up a Virtual Machine if it is deallocated, but it will be crash-consistent _(only the data that already exists on the disk at the time of backup is captured and backed up, and it triggers a disk check during recovery)_ compared to application-consistent, which is more application and OS aware, so can prepare the OS and applications for the backups to make sure that everything is written successfully to the disk ahead of the backup.
 You can read more about [Snapshot consistency](https://learn.microsoft.com/en-us/azure/backup/backup-azure-vms-introduction?WT.mc_id=AZ-MVP-5004796#snapshot-consistency).

 ## Monitor Backups